-Stephen has been MD, SSE Renewables since January 2022 having previously held the roles of MD, SSE Thermal and MD, SSE Ireland.
+Stephen has been MD, SSE Renewables since January 2022 having previously held the roles of MD\SSF Thermal and MD\SSF Ireland.
 Prior to SSE, he was part of the management team that grew the Airtricity renewable energy platform before SSE acquired it in 2008.
 Before joining Airtricity, he spent over 10 years working with ABB and Siemens internationally.

-Sally Fairbairn
+Sally Fairbairn Company Secretary and Director of Investor Relations, Committee and Director of Investor Relations

-Company Secretary and Director of Investor Relations, Committee Secretary
+Secretary

-Biographical details of the Executive Directors and Company Secretary and Director of Investor Relations.
+Biographical details of the Executive Directors and Company Secretary

-More on pages 116 to 120 🖪
+More on pages 116 to 120 ■